Immigration Data

 Portugal Immigration Statistics

-Comprehensive migration data & demographics, updated with 2024 AIMA / INE / OECD reports.
+Comprehensive migration data and demographics, updated with 2024 AIMA, INE, and OECD reports.

 Foreign Residents